Welcome to the RsInstrument Python Step-by-step Guide

 RsInstrument is a Python remote-control communication module for Rohde & Schwarz SCPI-based Test and Measurement Instruments.
 After reading this guide you will be convinced of its edge over other remote-control packages.

-The original title of this document was “10 Tips and Tricks…”, but there were just too many cool features to fit into 10 chapters.
+The original title of this document was “10 Tips and Tricks…”, but there were just too many neat features to fit into 10 chapters.
 Some of the RsInstrument’s key features:

 Type-safe API using typing module